• ECTS

 Master the different possible levels of selection.

-Quantify the genetic and environmental variance of a trait, and its heritability.
-To know how to formalize the response of a trait to selection.
+Know how to quantify the genetic and environmental variance of a trait, and its heritability.
+Know how to formalize the response of a trait to selection.

 Read more